Carpathian Tram Featured in

 An extended itinerary also includes the first salt deposits of Solotvyno; a stop in Mundynok with historical insight into ancient forest exploitation; the ascent to Magura mountain (1362 m); the ornithological reserve of Dzurkach and others.

-Concerning the season, the Carpathian tram operates all year round.
+As for the season, the Carpathian tram operates all year round.
 Warm summer weather offers a better experience as you may swim in the rivers and waterfalls.
-However, colourful autumn and snowy winter sceneries are also admirable.
+However, colorful fall and snowy winter sceneries are also admirable.